iroha-one/odoo-docs-ja/_sources/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst.txt

 Usually, based on your country, the correct accounting mode will be chosen by default.
-If you want to verify your accounting mode, activate the :doc:`Developer mode </applications/general/developer_mode>` and open your accounting settings.
+If you want to verify your accounting mode, activate the :ref:`developer mode <developer-mode>` and open your accounting settings.

 Manual Inventory Valuation